 Do you know about all the dangers of vaccines for dogs and how to prevent over-vaccination in dogs?

-Sadly, there are vets that do a very poor job at educating dog owners on the dangers of puppy vaccines and teaching them how to prevent over-vaccination in dogs.
+Sadly, some vets do an abysmal job educating dog owners on the dangers of puppy vaccines and teaching them how to prevent over-vaccination in dogs.

 I will look at the current state of canine vaccine research and what science has to say about the danger of vaccinating puppies.

-They provide much more thorough and accurate information about puppy vaccines and everything about preventing over-vaccination in dogs, including most recent studies and scientific literature.
+They provide much more thorough and accurate information about puppy vaccines and preventing over-vaccination in dogs, including the most recent studies and scientific literature.

 Science of Vaccinating Dogs

-In the past decade, vaccines for dogs in particular have improved substantially and decreased the risk of vaccinations.
+In the past decade, vaccines for dogs, in particular, have improved substantially and decreased the risk of vaccinations.

-The most thorough scientific literature review of veterinary vaccines has been done by Els N. T. Meeusen el al., which you can find here.
+The most thorough scientific literature review of veterinary vaccines has been done by Els N. T. Meeusen et al., which you can find here.

 “The use of adjuvants in veterinary vaccinology is much less restricted than that in human vaccines, and a large number of different types and formulations of adjuvants are currently used in licensed veterinary vaccines, compared to only three adjuvants licensed for human vaccine use.”
 [Clin Microbiol Rev. 2007 Jul; 20(3): 489–510.
 PMID: 17630337]